Fundamental Aspects#

 LobsterPy follows the following steps to evaluate the relevant orbitals contributing to the bonds automatically.
 Steps 1 to 3 are identical to the Evaluating bonding and anti-bonding percentages.
 Thus, for brevity, we will not relist them here and only list the steps further.
 The steps mentioned below are repeated for each symmetrically independent site:

-Read the list of available orbitals from
+1. Read the list of available orbitals from COHPCAR.lobster at the site

-at the siteGet summed COHPs for each orbital using the bond label list (step 1)
+2. Get summed COHPs for each orbital using the bond label list (step 1)

-Check if the total bonding and antibonding integrals obtained in step 3 are each greater than 0
+3. Check if the total bonding and antibonding integrals obtained in step 3 are each greater than 0

-Evaluate the bonding integral (area under the curve) from COHP data for each orbital and store these values in two lists.
+4. Evaluate the bonding integral (area under the curve) from COHP data for each orbital and store these values in two lists.
 One will have orbital pair names, and the other will have corresponding evaluated bonding integrals.
 Similarly, create two more lists with antibonding orbital pair names and corresponding antibonding integrals.

-Evaluate the orbital contribution percentages using the following formula:
+5. Evaluate the orbital contribution percentages using the following formula:

-set in the Analysis class object, include that orbital pair interaction as relevant (do this for bonding and antibonding separately using contribution percentages as evaluated in step 8.Get max anti(bonding) contribution using contribution percentages evaluated in step 8 and add it to the orbital summary dict (this dict is used in description text output generation).
+2. Get max anti(bonding) contribution using contribution percentages evaluated in step 8 and add it to the orbital summary dict (this dict is used in description text output generation).

-set when initializing the Analysis class object.
+As mentioned in step 9, the results will vary a lot depending on the orbital_cutoff set when initializing the Analysis class object.
 The default value is set to 0.05 (i.e. 5%).

 Below is a visual depiction of the evaluation of orbital contribution percentage (Step 7) from summed orbital COHP data for a site.
 Subfigure (a) and (b) depict the evaluation of orbital contribution for bonding and antibonding interactions relative to summed orbital COHPs at the site.